Venera 3: History

 In 1965, the Central Committee, frustrated at the poor track record of Sergei Korolev's OKB-1 design bureau, reassigned the planetary probe program to the Lavochkin bureau.
 In over two dozen attempts dating back to 1958, Luna 2 and Luna 3 were the only probes to complete all of their mission objectives.
 In the meantime, the United States had succeeded with the Mariner 2 Venus probe and Mariner 4 Mars probe, and after a long string of lunar probe failures, Ranger 6 successfully impacted on the Moon (with a failed TV system), and Ranger 7 successfully sent back a series of TV pictures.

 The Lavochkin bureau began a comprehensive testing program of the Venera and Luna probes, while Korolev had always opposed the idea of bench tests except on crewed spacecraft.
 Among other design flaws they discovered was that the Venera landers, after being subjected to a centrifuge test, failed at half the G forces that they were supposed to handle.

 Mission

 The mission of this spacecraft was to land on the Venusian surface.
 The entry body contained a radio communication system, scientific instruments, electrical power sources, and medallions bearing the Coat of Arms of the Soviet Union.
-The probe was sterilised before launch.

-The probe's initial trajectory missed Venus by 60,550km and a course correction manoeuvre was carried out on 26 December 1965 which brought the probe onto a collision course with the planet.
-Contact with the probe was lost on 15 February 1966 likely due to overheating.
+The probe's initial trajectory missed Venus by 60,550km and a mid-course correction manoeuvre was carried out on 26 December 1965 which brought the probe onto a collision course with the planet.
+Contact with the probe was lost on 15 February 1966 likely due to overheating of internal components and the solar panels, the same problems that likely caused the loss of Venera 2.

 The entry probe crashed on Venus on 1 March 1966, making Venera 3 the first space probe to hit the surface of another planet.

+In response to American and British scientists concerns of contamination of Venus, the Soviet press emphasised that the probe was sterilised before launch.
+This was because very little was known about the conditions on the surface of Venus and many believed it was ideal for harbouring life.